 Given the intuition, we propose to use a LoRA-adapted LLM as the encoder of the ICAE, as illustrated in Figure \ref{fig:icae_ae}.
 When encoding a context $\boldsymbol{c}=(w_1, \dots, w_L)$ with the length $L$, we first append $k$ ($k << L$) memory tokens $(m_1, \dots, m_k)$ to the context $\boldsymbol{c}$ to obtain their outputs $(\widetilde{m_1}, \dots, \widetilde{m_k})$ as the memory slots for the context $\boldsymbol{c}$.
 Therefore, the ICAE encoder is very lightweight -- it only adds a LoRA adapter and an embedding lookup for memory tokens compared with the target LLM.

 As introduced above, we expect the memory slots $(\widetilde{m_1}, \dots, \widetilde{m_k})$ to be conditioned on by the target LLM on behalf of the original context $\boldsymbol{c}$.
-Therefore, we use the target LLM itself as the decoder of the ICAE to ensure the compatibility of memory slots with the target LLM.
+Therefore, we use the untouched target LLM as the decoder of the ICAE to ensure the compatibility of memory slots within the target LLM.